mtoups3/hello-cloudlab-tulane/index.md

 ## Prepare your workstation

-You'll need to prepare your workstation (the laptop or PC you are going to use for your experiments0 with all necessary software.
-You will need two pieces of software:
+You'll need to prepare your workstation (the laptop or PC you are going to use for your experiments) with a suitable terminal application.

-* An appropriate terminal application
-* Wireshark

 ### Terminal software